Referral code example: Something like SAVE50 or EMILY2025 is easy to remember, simple to share, and designed to reward.

 Free Agent

-FreeAgent is a cloud-based accounting software businesses use to send invoices and gentle payment reminders to clients and record expenses.
+FreeAgent is a cloud-based accounting software business that sends invoices and gentle payment reminders to clients and records expenses.
 It is specifically aimed at small business owners, contractors, and freelancers.
 Currently, businesses pay $20 a month to use the platform.

 However, with their innovative referral program, business owners can get 10% off their bill for every successful referral.
-That means if you bring ten users to FreeAgent and each referral pays for a subscription, you get 100% off.
+That means if you bring ten users or referred friends to FreeAgent and each referral pays for a subscription, you get 100% off.

 Dollar Shave Club